n8n-io/n8n-docs/docs/nodes/creating-nodes/making-http-requests.md

 - **auth**: Used for Basic auth.
 Provide `username` and `password`.
 - **disableFollowRedirect**: By default, we'll follow redirects.
 You can set this to false to prevent this from happening
 - **skipSslCertificateValidation**: Used for calling HTTPS services without proper certificate
-- **returnFullResponse**: Instead of returning only the body, returns an object with more data in the following format: `{body: body, headers: object, statusCode: 200, statusMessage: 'OK', request: requestObject}`
+- **returnFullResponse**: Instead of returning only the body, returns an object with more data in the following format: `{body: body, headers: object, statusCode: 200, statusMessage: 'OK'}`
 - **encoding**: We usually detect the content type correctly but you can specify `arrayBuffer` to receive a Buffer you can read from and interact with.

 ## Deprecation of the previous helper